jwunderl/pxt-arcade/docs/courses/csintro1/motion-and-events/sprite-motion-event.md

 # Student Task 4: Image Flip with motion

 1. start with Motion (short method) example above or similar code
-2. Make the image move using the up, down, left, right controller
+2. Make **your own image** move using the up, down, left, right controller
 3. Use "A" button to flip vertically (upside down and back upright)
-4. Challenge: add the flip as a function.
+4. Challenge: add the flip Vertical as a function.

 ## What did we learn?